 The best guidebook is Peter Croft’s “The Good, The Great, and the Awesome”.
 Get it from Maximus Press.
 (GGA photo and link to http://www.maximuspress.com )

 We highly recommend that you spend at least one night at moderate altitude (higher than 8,000′) just prior to the trip.
 Spending a night in Mammoth would do the trick or better yet, camped at an even higher trailhead, such as one of the campgrounds in Big Pine Creek for a night just before the trip.
 Glacier Lodge is also a good lodging option.
+Better yet, do our warmup climb of Crystal Crag the day before and then sleep high.
 Please refer to our Planning for Success info sheet for more info

 Return to Classic Alpine Rock Climbs